-l: Leninm: Marxb: de Beauvoirr: Sartre
+l: Leninm: Marx

+b: de Beauvoir

+r: Sartre

-Then 'B(l, m)' will be true, since $\langle \text{Lenin, Marx} \rangle$ was in our explicit list, but 'B(m, l)' will be false, since $\langle \text{Marx, Lenin} \rangle$ was not in our list.
-However, both 'B(b, r)' and 'B(r, b)' will be true, since both $\langle \text{de Beauvoir, Sartre} \rangle$ and $\langle \text{Sartre, de Beauvoir} \rangle$ are in our explicit list.
+Then 'B(l,m)' will be true, since (Lenin, Marx) is in our explicit list, but 'B(m,l)' will be false, since (Marx, Lenin) iw not in our list.
+However, both 'B(b,r)' and 'B(r,b)' will be true, since both

+⟨de Beauvoir, Sartre⟩ and ⟨Sartre, de Beauvoir⟩ are in our explicit list.

-To make these ideas more precise, we would need to develop some set theory.
-That would give us some precise tools for dealing with extensions and with ordered pairs (and ordered triples, etc.).
-However, set theory is not covered in this book, so we will leave these ideas at an imprecise level.
+To make these ideas more precise, we would need to develop some very elementary set theory.
+Set theory has formal apparatus which allows us to deal with extensions, ordered pairs, and so forth.
+However, set theory is not covered in this book.
+So I shall leave these ideas at an imprecise level.
 Nevertheless, the general idea should be clear.

-27.4 Semantics for identity
+29.4 Semantics for identity

 Identity is a special predicate of FOL.
-We write it a bit differently than other two-place predicates: x = y' instead of I(x, y)' (for example).
+We write it a bit differently than other two-place predicates: 'x = y' instead of 'I(x,y)' (for example).
 More important, though, its interpretation is fixed, once and for all.